-Lumber revenues modestly decreased to \$288.0 million in 2022 from \$293.2 million in 2021, primarily due to lower sales volumes, partially offset by higher sales realizations.
-Lumber markets in both the U.S. and Europe were strong in the first half of 2022 but weakened materially later in the year primarily due to higher interest rates and lower housing construction activity.
-In 2022, the U.S. market accounted for approximately 55% of our lumber revenues and approximately 42% of our lumber sales volumes, while the majority of remaining sales were to Europe.
+In 2023, lumber revenues decreased by approximately 24% to \$217.9 million from \$288.0 million in 2022, primarily due to lower sales realizations partially offset by higher sales volumes.
+In 2023, both U.S. and European realized lumber prices decreased as a result of lower demand caused by higher interest rates and an uncertain economic outlook compared to 2022.
+The U.S. market accounted for approximately 55% of our lumber revenues and approximately 48% of our lumber sales volumes in 2023.
+The majority of the balance of our lumber sales were to Europe.

-Energy and wood residual revenues increased to a record \$43.9 million in 2022 from \$17.9 million in 2021 primarily due to higher sales realizations resulting from strong energy demand and prices in Germany.
+Energy and wood residuals revenues decreased by approximately 25% to \$33.1 million in 2023 from \$43.9 million in 2022 as a result of lower sales realizations.